-Waltham Forest Council’s Cultivate Festival will hosted for a second year, over a nine day period this spring following the success of its inaugural event last year.
+Waltham Forest Council’s Cultivate Festival will be hosted for a second year, over a nine day period this spring following the success of its inaugural event last year.

-Planned highlights for this year’s programme will include:
+Highlights for this year’s programme include:

 - The Gardeners’ Q&A

 - The Big Compost Giveaway

 - A school’s challenge